-A cohabitation agreement is a legal contract between a couple that has chosen to live together but not marry.
+- A cohabitation contract is a legal contract between a couple that has chosen to live together but not marry.

-If you decide to get married, a cohabitation agreement can be used as a template for a prenuptial agreement.
+If you decide to get married, you could leverage the accord created by your cohabitation agreement lawyer as a template for a prenuptial agreement.
 Keep in mind that a cohabitation agreement does not automatically merge into a prenuptial.
 Naturally, it should be reviewed before it is used as the basis for a prenuptial agreement as to insure all issues and concerns are addressed.
-Our experienced team at Lewis & Matthews P.C. will review the agreement for you to ensure all your rights are protected and that the terms are correct and legally binding.
+Our experienced prenuptial agreement lawyer at Lewis & Matthews P.C. will review the agreement for you to ensure all your rights are protected and that the terms are correct and legally binding.

-Cohabitation agreements will also help ensure you are both protected in the event one of you passes away.
-The cohabitation agreement becomes an estate planning tool.
+Cohabitation agreements lawyers can help ensure that both of you are protected in the event that one of you passes away, as the cohabitation contract agreement becomes a useful estate planning tool.
 The agreement enables each party to:

 - Make funeral arrangements for each other

 - Inherit property from the other

 A cohabitation contract will insure that your partner is taken care of in the event of your death or disability and provide peace of mind to both parties.